moonnuitstudio/udacity-trivia-app/backend/README.md

 - General:
     - Returns a list of categories objects, success value, total number of categories, paginated total of categories, and current page.

+- Post Arguments:
+    - Search (STR): Category Title (This term coulld be a letter, word or a phrase).

 - `curl http://127.0.0.1:5000/categories -X POST -H "Content-Type: application/json" -d '{"search":"ar"}'`

 ```